So get this, Indonesia is made up of over 17,000 islands with strong Hindu, Dutch, Portuguese, Chinese and Middle Eastern influence.

 Chicken satay barbecued in the streets are a quick, cheap and very tasty Indonesian treat.
 This is a Muslim country so they will mostly be chicken or beef, unless you go to a Chinese owned restaurant who is more likely to serve pork satay.

-We tried a more unique type of beef satay, folded and cooked around lemongrass sticks at our cooking class with Be Bali Day in Ubud, Bali.
+We tried a more unique type of beef satay, which were folded and cooked around lemongrass sticks at our cooking class in Ubud, Bali.

 #4 A ROYAL RIJSTAFFEL MEAL